henryshunt/timeline-creator/README.md

 - Select an item, then select another item with the control key held.
 This will display the time difference between the two items.

 # Shortcuts
-- Ctrl-N -- Create a new document
+- Ctrl-N -- Create a new timeline document
-- Ctrl-O -- Open a document
+- Ctrl-O -- Open an existing timeline document
-- Ctrl-S -- Save the open document
+- Ctrl-S -- Save the open timeline document
 - Click & Drag -- Move up or down the timeline
 - Home -- Move timeline view to start at first item
 - End -- Move timeline view to end at last item